jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 ### 5. Destroy Landing Zone

-After all steps are finished, can be destroyed all components with command:
+After all steps are finished, you can destroy all components with the following command:

 ```shell
 $ terraform destroy